jbatarse1/machine_learning_algorithmic_trading/README.md

 <img width="415" alt="adj_new_plot" src="https://user-images.githubusercontent.com/93550651/162647461-b4099c3c-f810-4b5c-abe2-ccb4feffb747.png">

-Having performed several iterations to identify the best trading algorithm returns, it can be concluded that the orginial parameters outperform the adjusted models.
+Having performed several iterations to identify the best trading algorithm returns, it is concluded that the orginial parameters outperform the adjusted models.

 ### Conclusion on Backtesting the new model to evaluate its performance